-In certain circumstances contemplated by the Capped Indemnity Deed, the Issuer may also be required to repay to NAB certain amounts received by it under the Capped Indemnity.
+In certain circumstances contemplated by the Capped Indemnity Deed, the Company may also be required to repay to NAB certain amounts received by it under the Capped Indemnity.
 The likelihood of this situation arising is expected to reduce with the passage of time as withdrawals are made from the designated account.
-As at the date of this Base Prospectus, NAB has not required the Issuer to repay amounts received under the Capped Indemnity previously and should such a circumstance arise then these funds may be applied to other qualifying conduct costs which have not been subject to the Capped Indemnity before being repaid to NAB.
-However, if the Issuer is required to repay to NAB amounts received by it under the Capped Indemnity, it would likely need to fund such repayments from its own capital resources (to the extent the Issuer is unable to make such repayments from the designated account).
+As at the date of this Base Prospectus, NAB has not required the Company to repay amounts received under the Capped Indemnity previously and should such a circumstance arise then these funds may be applied to other qualifying conduct costs which have not been subject to the Capped Indemnity before being repaid to NAB.
+However, if the Company is required to repay to NAB amounts received by it under the Capped Indemnity, it would likely need to fund such repayments from its own capital resources (to the extent the Company is unable to make such repayments from the designated account).

-It is possible that the Group and, following Completion, the Combined Group will be subject to further claims relating to historic or future conduct matters which amount to a material capital exposure for the Group and, following Completion, the Combined Group.
-Exposure to such claims may exceed the provisions of the Group and, following Completion, the Combined Group, which could have a material adverse effect on the Group and, following Completion, the Combined Group's balance sheet.
-Such claims could therefore have a material adverse effect on the Group's and, following Completion, the Combined Group's business, results of operations, financial condition and prospects.
+It is possible that the Group will be subject to further claims relating to historic or future conduct matters which amount to a material capital exposure for the Group.
+Exposure to such claims may exceed the provisions of the Group which could have a material adverse effect on the Group's balance sheet.
+Such claims could therefore have a material adverse effect on the Group's business, results of operations, financial condition and prospects.